 Recommendation letters can play a big role in your college admissions process.
 Let your college counselor help you figure out who would be the best person to write such a letter to you.
 Remember, these letters are brief and formal and should highlight your positive qualities.
 But they should also come from a person with high authority and credibility.

 4. What are your chances of receiving financial aid or getting access to scholarships?

-Before you start applying for financial aid, ask the counselor to assess your situation and chances of success.
-This will give you a better idea of what you need to do as well as which opportunities to pursue.
+Before you apply for financial aid, ask the counselor to assess your situation and chances of success.
+This will give you a better idea of what you need to do, as well as which opportunities to pursue.